Bnorval/SQL_Project_Data_Job_Analysis/README.md

 <br>

-Now that we have our organized table and optimal skills by Total Rank, let's visualize it into a stacked bar chart to get easier insights.
+Now that we have our organized table and optimal skills by Total Rank, let's visualize it into a stacked bar chart to get insights.

 ![Most_Optimal_Skills](project_sql/assets/Most_Optimal_Skills.png)

 *This visualization is a stacked bar graph breaking down the demand ranks and salary ranks among the top 25 skills.
 The lowest total ranked skills are the most optimal skills.*

-After analyzing the results of this query in Excel, there is no clear winner in the most optimal skills.
+After analyzing the results of this query in Excel, Python and Snowflake lead the pack in the most optimal skills.
+Let's breakdown all the details from the graph:
-However I am able to identify some helpful insights and a list of skills that generally meet our criteria.

 - **SQL & Excel:** These two skills were by far the highest demanded skills.
 However they were also some of the lowest paying jobs on average, with SQL being 17th out of 25, and Excel being 22nd.
 However, due to the sheer demand and likelihood that you are going to use these skills in any kind of job, I still find them necessary to learn.

 - **Snowflake:** This skill stands out as one of the clear winners in this list.
 It is among the highest top paid skills, and it also had a good demand rank.
-Learning snowflake could lead to a great job for the analyst career path.
+Learning snowflake could lead to a great job for an analyst's career path.

 - **The Salary Winners | Demand Winners:** *Python, Tableau, and R* - These skills have a very high demand while also having a respectable level of pay.
 It also highlights an interesting data point - the salaries on average are very close to each other.
 Tableau at 11th place in salary